paoloriccardi/paoloriccardi.github.io/_posts/2021-05-01-dijkstra-algorithm-2.md

 In the [first part]({% post_url 2021-04-30-dijkstra-algorithm-1 %}){:target="_blank"} of this article we covered the preliminary to present the Dijkstra Algorithm.

-We introduced the so called *greedy choice* or greedy heuristic*, that brings the algorithm to makes decisions based on local optimums, picking up the most promising alternative at every step.
+We introduced the so called *greedy choice* or greedy *heuristic*, that brings the algorithm to make decisions based on local optimums, picking up the most promising alternative at every step.

 We also saw a way to represent an undirected, non-negatively weighted, Graph with some added functionalities that will be useful for the algorithm.